Shadow-Devil/Sudoku/README.md

-PROJECT TITLE: Sudoku
+# Sudoku

-PURPOSE OF PROJECT:
-VERSION or DATE:0.2
-HOW TO START THIS PROJECT:new main.Controller.Controller()
+This was a School project of
+- Felix Schnabel
+- Arcangelo Capozzolo
-AUTHORS:Felix Schnabel, Arcangelo Capozzolo, Sailes Rijal USER INSTRUCTIONS:
+- Sailes Rijal

+It's now beeing continued by me.